hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/10_tidyverse.md

 -   `mutate()` adds new variables that are functions of existing variables
 -   `summarise()` reduces multiple values down to a single summary.

-[dplyr](http://dplyr.tidyverse.org/) underwent a massive revision this year, switching versions from 0.5 to 0.7.
+**Note:** [dplyr](http://dplyr.tidyverse.org/) underwent a massive revision this year, switching versions from 0.5 to 0.7.
 If you consult other [dplyr](http://dplyr.tidyverse.org/) tutorials online, note that many materials developed prior to 2017 are no longer correct.
 In particular, this applies to writing functions with [dplyr](http://dplyr.tidyverse.org/) (see Notes section below).

 Let's make a report tibble of our `DESeqResults`.